Kiuwan logo

 • Higher risk of cyberattacks: The cybersecurity talent gap has made it harder for companies to hire cybersecurity talent.
 As a result, companies without sufficient cybersecurity are more likely to fall victim to cyberattacks.

-• Difficulty in adopting new technologies: Companies will find securing new technologies such as cloud computing and the Internet of Things (IoT) difficult without enough cybersecurity staff.
+• Difficulty adopting new technologies: Without enough cybersecurity staff, companies will find securing new technologies such as cloud computing and the Internet of Things (IoT) difficult.
 The cybersecurity talent gap can also hinder the smooth adoption and implementation of these technologies, leading to competitive disadvantages.

 • Escalating costs: Talent scarcity may force organizations to offer higher salaries, better benefits, and training incentives to attract and retain talent.